trafficonese/leaflet.extras/README.md

 lots of options and it’s not feasible to document every single detail.
 In such cases you are encouraged to check the plugin’s documentation.

-Currently there are no vignettes (contributions welcome), but there are plenty of [examples](https://github.com/trafficonese/leaflet.extras/tree/master/inst/examples) available.
+There are also plenty of [examples](https://github.com/trafficonese/leaflet.extras/tree/master/inst/examples) available.